AndrewWPhillips/eggql/TUTORIAL.md

 #### Fields

-For resolvers you just add the description preceded by a hash character (#) to the end of the egg: key's string.
+For resolvers you just add the description to the tag (at the end of the egg: key string), preceded by a hash character (#).
 For example, this adds the description " How tall they are" to the `height` field of the `Human` type.

 ```Go
 	Height  func(int) float64 `egg:"height(unit:LengthUnit=METER) # How tall they are"`